Community Services Recovery Fund

 - Does the applicant include representation from equity-deserving communities in its leadership, staff, and volunteers.
 Does the applicant demonstrate that it operates using the principle of ‘nothing about us without us’ in its policies and practices.

 The Recovery Fund grant program committee is comprised of members from the community.
-The committee oversees the Community Services Recovery Fund Grants and will convene February – April 2023.
+The committee oversees the Community Services Recovery Fund Grants.

 This one-time committee is comprised of: